 The Fund for Agnes Scott provides the margin between good and great that distinguishes the Agnes Scott education from any other.
 Gifts to The Fund for Agnes Scott are used by the college in the year that they are given, enabling the college to respond to changing needs and emerging opportunities.
 Financial aid, merit scholarships, faculty innovation, information technology, athletics, research, library resources and academic programs are among the areas that benefit from annual fund gifts.

-Fund Chairs play a vital role in helping the college make Agnes Scott's transformative educational experience accessible and affordable for current and future Scotties by asking their classmates to make a gift of any amount to The Fund for Agnes Scott each fiscal year.
-This fiscal year runs from July 1 - June 30.
+The Fund for Agnes Scott is tremendously important to the college.
+The Fund Chair class officer position plays a vital role in helping the college make Agnes Scott's transformative educational experience accessible and affordable for current and future Scotties by asking their classmates to make a gift of any amount to The Fund for Agnes Scott each fiscal year.
+This fiscal year runs from July 1, 2022 - June 30, 2023.

-FUND CHAIRS
+FUND CHAIRS, NON-REUNION YEARS

-Fund Chairs are critical to reaching The Fund for Agnes Scott's giving and alumnae donor participation goals.
-Each year, The Fund for Agnes Scott staff will provide Fund Chairs with these resources to support their role:

-- A class donor profile report with past years giving history and donor dollar goals - An updated Giving Directory with your class giving information (confidential, for Fund Chair use only) - A handbook with detailed information on how to engage your classmates and achieve your class goals - A calendar of Fund Chair and The Fund for Agnes Scott staff activities
+Fund Chairs who are not in their reunion year are critical to our reaching The Fund for Agnes Scott's (TFFAS) giving and alumnae donor participation goals.
+Each year, The Fund for Agnes Scott staff will provide Fund Chairs with their giving goals, donor participation goals, and class donor profile report with past years giving history, an updated class directory with their class giving information, and a handbook with detailed information on how to engage your classmates and achieve your class goals (typically in August or September).
+The Fund for Agnes Scott also hosts a fall and spring Fund Chair Conference via Zoom to provide additional training and resources for your position (typically held in September and February).

-Fund Chairs play a key role in keeping their classmates connected to the college and inspiring them to pay it forward to the next generation of Scotties by asking their classmates to make a gift of any size to The Fund for Agnes Scott each fiscal year.
-Fund Chairs do this by sending out appeal letters and emails throughout the year and helping promote annual fund campaigns.
-Fund Chairs thank their classmates' generosity to The Fund for Agnes Scott via postcards, emails, texts, phone calls, and more.
+Fund Chairs in their non-reunion years play a key role in keeping their classmates connected to the college and inspiring them to pay it forward to the next generation of Scotties by making a gift of any size to the college each fiscal year.
+Fund Chairs do this by sending out appeal letters and emails throughout the year, as well as thanking their classmates' generosity to The Fund for Agnes Scott by sending out thank you postcards, emails, texts or calls.